 4. Take care of your responsibilities at home

-A common anxiety trigger is leaving your responsibilities back at home while you’re traveling.
-For example, you might be scared that someone will break into your home while you’re away, or perhaps you’re concerned about a pet back home.
+A common anxiety trigger is leaving your responsibilities at home while you’re travelling.
+For example, you might be scared that someone will break into your home while you’re away, or you’re concerned about a pet back home.

-It’s common to have some fears when it comes to traveling.
-Thankfully, there are plenty of ways to get over it, and it’s something that generally disappears as you get used to it.
-However, if you’re still struggling to overcome your anxiety when traveling, then you may have hodophobia.
+It’s common to have some fears when it comes to travelling.
+Thankfully, there are plenty of ways to get over it, and it generally disappears as you get used to it.
+However, if you’re still struggling to overcome your anxiety when travelling, then you may have hodophobia.

 This condition prevents you from travelling and can even lead to sweating, shaking, or even crying when you’re required to travel.
 If you believe that you may be affected by hodophobia, then we suggest speaking to your physician as soon as possible.

 […] imminence of a task we dread performing might cause anxiety at times.
 If this occurs, try mentally completing the action.
 As an example, in a few days, you and your […]

 […] when you glimpse that bright, shiny light in a new direction.
 Stage 1 makes you wonder, why did I cry and fear my life was over when it was just beginning?
 Go ahead—you’re stronger than you […]